ats1988/shopping-cart/README.md

 2) copy all files into this folder, create extra folder name it as Images then all Belonging files in issues section download and copy it to airplans Folder
-3) define index.php file as your defualt open browser get into the first page index.php
+3) define index.php file as your default open browser get into the first page index.php